 The steering group also provided evidence that revealed that a child’s brain develops up to 90% of its adult size within the first five years of life.

 “Understanding that our brain develops to 90% of its adult size within these first five years helps crystallize how our experiences in these earliest years are so impactful, and influences who we become as individuals…What happens in our early years is vital to our being able to engage positively in school, and in work and society, and ultimately, to how we bring up our own children.”

-According to the Kensington Palace’s Instagram page, the garden will feature a swing seat, rustic den and a camp-fire.
-It will also have tree stumps, stepping stones and a hollow log for children to play on.
-There will also be a high-platform tree house, clad in stag horn oak that will serve as the garden’s centrepiece.
+According to the Kensington Palace’s Instagram page, the garden will feature a swing seat, rustic den, and a camp-fire.
+It will also have tree stumps, stepping stones, and a hollow log for children to play on.
+There will also be a high-platform tree house, clad in stag horn oak that will serve as the garden’s centerpiece.
 The intention is for the garden to encourage creative play and discovery for all generations.
 There is also hope that the garden will inspire interaction with the natural environment.

 The Duchess of Cambridge is calling for parents to encourage their children to spend more time outdoors.
 That said, one has to wonder just how beneficial some outside-time can be to your child’s life.

 Allowing your child to explore and amuse themselves outdoors can make them more creative.
 It can also improve their concentration skills and boost their classroom performance.

 By helping them develop skills that’ll better their planning, prioritizing, and cognitive performance, it’s no wonder that children who play outdoors grow up to find themselves engaging in the arts and science fields.
 Additionally, children diagnosed with ADHD were found to exhibit fewer symptoms after spending a significant time outdoors.

 Taking your child to the park and giving them the chance to play with other children encourages their social development.